Life, longing and literature

-The Southwest Portlander recently published his first book, "Sockeye" which follows a man's unexpected trek back to his home town in Wallowa Valley, Oregon, following the death of his estranged father.
+The Southwest Portlander recently published his first book, "Sockeye," which follows a man's unexpected trek back to his hometown in Wallowa Valley, Oregon, following the death of his estranged father.

-Tevlin's novel follows the path of Joe Wallace, who's had to make the trip from the Alaskan fishing town where he lives and works, back to the scenic northeastern Oregon valley where he grew up.
+Tevlin's novel follows the path of Joe Wallace, who's had to make the trip from the Alaska fishing town where he lives and works, back to the scenic northeastern Oregon valley where he grew up.
 Along his journey, Joe confronts his past, his siblings and himself.
 He meets a woman, Ana, who helps him rediscover his values and passion for life, all the while redefining what home really means to him.

 Tevlin grew up in Staten Island, New York.
 His family used to take summer vacation in the Wallowa Valley.

-"I really fell in love with that place," Tevlin says.
+"I really fell in love with that place," Tevlin said.
 "It's absolutely beautiful.
 It's really off the beaten track.
 It's got these gorgeous snow-capped mountains, very much like the granitic mountains.
 I learned a lot about that region, both the environment and cultural history of it."

 Tevlin drew inspiration for his protagonist, Joe, from the life cycle, and homecoming of the sockeye.
-The salmon spawn inland in a stream, lake, or river, where they spend a year or two before heading downstream to the ocean.
+The salmon spawn inland in a stream, lake or river, where they spend a year or two before heading downstream to the ocean.
 They spend one to three years in the ocean feeding and maturing, before returning to the rivers.

 Tevlin quickly saw the literary devices that were ripe for the picking.